Diwali Coloring Pages and the Legend of Lord Rama (free)

 Diwali is a religious festival that originated in India.
 It is a 5-day celebration marking the start of the Hindu New Year.
-Enjoy our free Diwali coloring pages while learning about the most important holiday in India.
+Enjoy our free printable Diwali coloring pages while learning about the most important holiday in India.

-Story of Diwali Coloring Sheets
+Story of Diwali coloring sheets

 The kids are going to enjoy coloring in our free story of Diwali coloring pages.